tridz-dev/frappe_notifier/README.md

 ### 4. Push Notification Settings Verification

-After installation, verify the "Push Notification Settings":
+After installation:

 1. Navigate to **Setup > Push Notification Settings**
-2. Ensure "Enable Push Notifications" is checked
+2. Check "Enable Push Notifications"
 3. Verify that API Key and API Secret are generated
 4. If API Key/Secret are missing:
    - Check if "Notification Manager" user exists
    - If not, create the "Notification Manager" user
    - Generate API key and secret for this user

-### 5. Firebase Configuration in Frappe Notifier Settings
+### 5. Firebase Configuration in "Frappe Notifier Settings"

 Add your Firebase project values to the Frappe Notifier Settings doctype: